-NOTE: The first, version 1.0, dashboard is "soft launched", available to any Connect Care prescriber interested in reviewing individual feedback metrics for a subset of minimum use norms.
-The goal is to discover possible anomalies in the data not already addressed.
+NOTE: Minimum use norms dashboards will evolve iteratively.
+The initial intent is to discover possible anomalies in the data not already addressed.
 Subsequent versions add anonymized group comparators as well as compliance goals and organizational benchmarks.

 Norms Categories and Links

 Norms feedback dashboards are divided into sections separating data for inpatient, outpatient and other contexts of care.
 One or more component boxes are found within a section, each focusing on a different minimum use norm.
 Clicking on a section title brings up additional information about the norm, why it matters and what can be done to improve compliance with the norm.
 Clicking on any information icon (i) likewise gives access to more detailed information about the provenance of the displayed metric.

 Measures of Connect Care uses that may relate to the minimum use norms are selected for presentation in the dashboard.
 These are usually expressed as a ratio (percentage) of patient encounters (e.g., admissions, outpatient visits) associated with the current user (e.g., as attending prescriber) where an indicator of possible norms compliance is detected (e.g., adverse reactions reviewed at admission).

 Note the information icon (i) that appears when hovering over a metric row.
 Hovering over this icon activates a pop-up description of the metric, together with a link to a more detailed definition that includes details about how the metric was validated and what might limit its interpretation.